ETHOS-Labs-LLC/BYOS/docs/cfs.md

     ![alt text](cfs-media/image-19.png)

-If you skipped the **Long Version** you will need to download the pre-generated cFS plugin for COSMOS using the following command or downloading it from the lik that follows.
+If you skipped the **Long Version** you will need to download the pre-generated cFS plugin for COSMOS using the following command or downloading it from the link that follows.
 If you use the link, download it from your browser in your VM.

 ```
 wget https://byos.ethoslabs.space/openc3-cosmos-cfs-1.0.0.gem